The Three Main Reasons Why Women Get Hot Flushes

 Hot flushes are the most common complaint for women going through menopause.
 Find out what’s behind them and why they occur.

 It seems that hot flushes are the bane of many women’s lives at menopause – and they have quite an effect on those around them too.
 Hot flushes come on without any warning and can range from being mildly uncomfortable to downright unbearable.

 Symptoms range from just a slight redness of the face to a full body sweat that leaves you wringing wet and generating enough heat to boil water.
 Then there are the dreaded night sweats which can seriously disturb your sleep.

 About 75% of all women have these sudden, brief, periodic increases in their body temperature.
 Usually they start before a woman’s last period.
 For 80% of women, hot flushes occur for 2 years or less but a small percentage can experience them for more than 2 years.

-It’s estimated that around 30% of menopausal women will get some form of hot flashes.
 How affected you are will depend on several factors, including where you live and what you eat.
 Some lucky women never get them at all and they are certainly very much more common in the western world.
-There is no word in Japanese for instance to cover this phenomenon because there do not seem to suffer from them – unless they have switched to a predominantly western diet.
-So if you are unlucky enough to suffer from hot flashes it might help to learn why they occur and let you gauge whether or not you are likely to be a sufferer.
+For example, there is no word in Japanese to cover this phenomenon because in Japan women do not seem to suffer from them – unless they have switched to a predominantly western diet.

 The Reasons Why